 This patented product won’t give away its secret purpose at first glance.
 However, fidgeters will recognize the hidden potential that the Kineckt Gear Ring has for fingers.
 The micro-precision gears work in unison when the outer bands are turned, providing instant relief for restlessness.
 Available at Kinekt Design online for about $165.

 Sold in packs of four, these fidget-friendly pencils keep fingers busy.
 Each one has a different fidget near the eraser that can be taken off and moved onto another pencil.
 The cool designs feature a wing nut plus nut-and-bolt pencils – along with two others.
-Check them out at Discount School Supply online for around $7 a pack.
+Check them out on Amazon for around $10 a pack.

 Have a LEGO lover in your life?
 Then the Eureka Ball by Creative Whack is for you.
 This kinetic toy uses 12 blocks and rare earth magnets to create endless design possibilities.
 Excellent as a fidget while encouraging right and left brain communication and problem solving.
 Warning: Keep away from pacemakers and young kids (small magnets are located in the toys and, if dislodged, are very dangerous if swallowed).
 For ages 14 and up.
-Find it at Fat Brain Toys for about $25.
+Find it at Online Science Mall for about $20.

 Best suited for tweens and teens, due to its small size, this fidget will help ease anxiety and can be quickly stored or retrieved from a pocket.
-Designed by a person with ADHD, the ultimate fidget toy is sure to be a hit with anyone needing a fidget friend.
-Available via Amazon for $14.99.
+Designed by a person with ADHD, the ultimate fidget toy is sure to be a hit with anyone needing to fidget.
+Available via Amazon for $11.